OwenCochell/PaperMC-Update/README.md

 >-nlc, --no-load-config

 Sets config file path(`/PATH_TO_SERVER_JAR/version_history.json` by default):
->-cf, --config-file [PATH TO CONFIG FILE]
+>-cf [CONFIG PATH], --config-file [CONFIG PATH]

 Disables the backup feature:
 >-nb, --no-backup

+Disables the file integrity check:
+>-ni, --no-integrity

-Copies the old jar file to a new location:
+Copies the old jar file to a new location before deletion:
 >-co, --copy-old

-Does not rename the new jar file:
->-nr, --no-rename

 Installs a new paper jar to the specified location:
 >-n, --new